Three-minute warning

 In Canadian football, the three-minute warning is given when three minutes of game time remain on the game clock in the first and second halves of a game.
-(If the football is in play when the clock reaches 3:00, the three-minute warning is given immediately after the ball is declared dead.)
+(If the ball is in play when the clock reaches 3:00, the three-minute warning is given immediately after the ball is declared dead.)
 The three-minute warning stops the game clock in all cases.
-It is the Canadian football equivalent of the two-minute warning in the American game.
+American football has a two-minute warning.